alexmoise/Fastest-Share-Buttons/README.md

 * User defined spacing before and after the fixed share bar
 * Shortcode available to insert the share buttons wherever you see fit; Just use [mofsb] inside posts or pages.

-# Detailed description, screenshots and guide for Fastest Share Buttons for WordPress at:
+# Detailed description, screenshots and guide at:
 https://moise.pro/fastest-share-buttons-for-wordpress/

 # Roadmap